Manganiello solves family mystery on PBS show

 Manganiello discovered that his distant relative joined the Continental Army and fought alongside other blacks for the colonies against the British in units that were not segregated.

 “None of us would have guessed it if we had 10 years to try,” the actor said.
-“If Manganiello is not my last name, what is he?”
+“If Manganiello isn’t my last name, what is?”

-[ Diego Luna encuentra su héroe favorito en ‘League of Super-Pets’ ]

 Another mystery was also solved on his mother’s side.